In shift, oil industry group backs federal price on carbon - WTMJ

 The meeting came after weeks of friction over moves the administration made to halt new oil leasing on federal lands and to review Trump administration deregulation efforts aimed at helping U.S. oil and gas producers.

-Biden during a Thursday press conference pitched an emerging $3 trillion proposal to upgrade the nation’s infrastructure and other needs as an opportunity to create new jobs without making global warming worse.
+During a Thursday press conference, Biden pitched an emerging $3 trillion proposal to upgrade U.S. infrastructure and other needs as an opportunity to create new jobs without making global warming worse.

 “We have over 100,000 (oil and gas) wells that are not capped, leaking methane.
 We can put as many pipefitters and miners to work capping those wells at the same price that they would charge to dig those wells,” Biden said.